Healthcare at Home is Highly Commended at the Employee Engagement Awards in Association with People Insight

-- Understand and feel involved in the new company strategy
+- Understand and feel involved in the new company strategy.

-- To get to know leaders better
+- To get to know leaders better.

 - Feel invigorated and engaged again in the business.

 We had a big internal communications task on our hands.
 We wanted people to feel consulted and part of the change.
 We planned an in-depth staff survey to fully understand what people were feeling, and what they wanted from their company.
-We used the findings as the basis for innovative change and ongoing communications.
+We used the findings as a basis for innovative change and ongoing communications.